-The fascinating places are treasured for their beauty, and they offer unmatched opportunities to unwind and relax in African style; thus making Kenya a beautiful country to visit.
+The fascinating places are treasured for their beauty, and they offer unmatched opportunities to unwind and relax in the African style; thus making Kenya a beautiful country to visit.

-List of Tourist attractions in Kenya
+List of Tourist Attractions Sites in Kenya

 Here are fascinating places that prove Kenya is a beautiful country

 A mere 15-minute drive from the clamour of Kenya’s capital, you can gaze at a snoozing pride of lions or a graceful giraffe strutting through the golden grass at Nairobi National Park.

 Visiting this wildlife-rich park is one of the top things to do if you’re staying in Nairobi, and it makes a rewarding day trip – especially if you can’t make it to one of the more significant game reserves.

 All the classic safari stars here, including buffalo, leopards, zebras, wildebeest, hippos, elephants, and cheetah, and you can also see some of the planet’s most endangered species at the park’s rhino sanctuary.

 The Nairobi Safari Walk provides a rewarding opportunity to spot wildlife on foot, and birders will be happy to know that more than 400 species of birds also inhabit the park, including the beautiful grey-crowned crane.